 - Developing Drama skills

-In Year 7 pupils with aptitude and talent in the subject may be invited to join the advanced drama group, and in Year 8 selected pupils from this are put forward for Drama scholarship auditions at The King’s School.
+In Year 7, pupils with aptitude and talent in the subject may be invited to join the Advanced Drama group, and in Year 8, selected pupils from this group are put forward for Drama scholarship auditions at The King’s School.
 We have strong links with the King’s Drama department and perform as part of King’s Week.

 At Junior King’s we believe that, above all, English should be a creative and exciting subject.
 It is for our teachers to interest and inspire.
 We aim to show our pupils the rewards of bringing an experience into words, to make the way that language works a source of fascination and to match children to books, encouraging them to read for pleasure and to extend their ranges, reading above themselves and tackling as wide a range of literature as possible.

 The school has three excellent libraries.
 Every child is expected to have a reading book (or an e-reader) with them at every lesson.
 We also study class texts, which range from poetry anthologies and play scripts (including the works of Shakespeare), through to modern novelists such as David Almond, Michael Morpurgo, R.J.
 Palacio and Julie Hearn.

 Pupils are taught by class teachers up until Year 5 and, thereafter, by subject specialists.